IBM-Bluemix-Docs/third-party/software-checklist.md

 ## Complete the getting started tasks
 {: #sw-start-checklist}

-The following tasks are typically completed by a team member familiar with the business case and aware of other members of the team who might assist in the onboarding process.
+The following tasks are typically completed by a team member who is familiar with the business case and other members of the team who might assist in the onboarding process.

 | Task | Description | Environment |
 |------|-------------|-------------|